abdulwaheed76/practices/README.md

 fully sure of future features or even those will be needed in future.

 ## Getting things done
-Read as follows:
 ## Do only whats required
 1. **Only do whats needed**.
 Nothing less, nothing more.
 Your time is precious .
 You should be focussed on your **specific targets and goals**.
-Your
-2. time on job is company's **valuable asset** as your targeted efficiency in it is the efficiency of the company!
+Your time on job is company's **valuable asset** as your targeted efficiency in it is the efficiency of the company!
 We want to see you valued.
-3. If you see something wrong or a room for improvement, **ask permission beforehand** for any deviations because if you think something is beneficial
-4. , that may not be the case with a different perspective, it may have **side effects** or simply it may be be very **good but not needed at
-5. the time** or at the cost of the current time.
+3. If you see something wrong or a room for improvement, **ask permission beforehand** for any deviations because if you think something is beneficial , that may not be the case with a different perspective, it may have **side effects** or simply it may be be very **good but not needed at the time** or at the cost of the current time.
 So simply **ask lead/manager and discuss first**.

-## Improvment in steps
+## Improvement in steps
-1. You might be thinking **then, how do we improve the code/funcitonality ?** Of course, you do but **in steps**. **First target is to complete
-2. in a 'good way' and 'as instructed' but not in a 'perfect way'**.
+1. You might be thinking **then, how do we improve the code/funcitonality ?** Of course, you do but **in steps**. **First target is to complete in a 'good way' and 'as instructed' but not in a 'perfect way'**.
 3. Perfection is a step by step process and the steps may reach infinity in some cases.
 We will not be able to afford time loss for completion at the cost of long perfection sessions.
 4. So in short, get first stage workable.
 Get it approved, move to next stage, get it approved and so on.
-Do not try to reach stage 10 by wanting
-5. to learn and experiment for 9 prior stages in one go.
+Do not try to reach stage 10 by wanting to learn and experiment for 9 prior stages in one go.
 6. **If your code**, on the other hand, **is below standards**, you will ultimately get **PR issues anyway**...
-Remember them and do not repeat
+Remember them and do not repeat them.
-7. them.
 So you/your code improves any way by default.
-8. But keep a fine line between personal part of pure self learning (with self motive only) and self experimenting vs completing the task as priority
-9. and **learning through that** (which will be done any way during the process so everyone gets happy).
+8. But keep a fine line between personal part of pure self learning (with self motive only) and self experimenting vs completing the task as priority and **learning through that** (which will be done any way during the process so everyone gets happy).

 ## Smart done
 Suppose you have 10 things in your todo list. **5 things 100% done is better than 10 things done 50% each**.